Susan Silver: Career

-In May 1990, record label Sub Pop sent Nirvana a new proposed contract, but vocalist Kurt Cobain was reluctant to sign it, complaining about the label's lack of promotion for their debut album, Bleach.
-Cobain and bassist Krist Novoselic consulted Silver for advice, and she looked at the contract and told them they needed a lawyer.
-They met Silver in Los Angeles and she introduced them to agent Don Muller and music business attorney Alan Mintz, who specialized in finding deals for new bands.
+In May 1990, Seattle-based record label Sub Pop sent Nirvana a new proposed contract, but vocalist Kurt Cobain was reluctant to sign it, complaining about the label's lack of promotion for their debut album, Bleach.
+Cobain and bassist Krist Novoselic consulted Silver for advice because she had helped Soundgarden sign with A&M Records, and she looked at the contract and told them they needed a lawyer.
+Cobain and Novoselic asked Silver to be their manager, but she declined the offer because she was busy with Soundgarden, Alice in Chains, Screaming Trees and other bands, but she promised to help them.
+A few weeks later they met Silver in Los Angeles and she introduced them to agent Don Muller and music business attorney Alan Mintz, who specialized in finding deals for new bands.
 Mintz started sending out Nirvana's demo tape to major labels looking for deals.
 MCA Records expressed interest, but the band ended up choosing DGC (part of Geffen Records) following advice from Sonic Youth, and the label released their hit album Nevermind in 1991.
-Kurt Cobain and Krist Novoselic offered her to manage them but she refused because she was too busy with her bands.
-"There aren't many things I regret about my life, but of course not managing Nirvana was a mistake".
-When Nirvana was inducted into the Rock and Roll Hall of Fame in 2014, Novoselic thanked Silver during his speech for "introducing them to the music industry properly".
+When Nirvana was inducted into the Rock and Roll Hall of Fame in 2014, Novoselic thanked Silver during his speech for introducing them to the music industry properly.
+"There aren't many things I regret about my life, but of course not managing Nirvana was a mistake", Silver said in 2022.